220418-UTA-SH-Java-Enterprise/training-repo/demos/8 - Enterprise Interview Prep/infosys-sample-interview-questions.md

 - CI/CD questions:
     - What is Agile?
 What is the difference between Waterfall and Agile?
     - What is waterfall software lifecycle development?
 When is each method of software development lifecycle apply?
+- Simple Coding questions:
-- Simple Coding question: SQL (How to fetch top 10 salaried employees)
+    - SQL (How to fetch top 10 salaried employees)
+    - Java (how to reverse a string, how to sort an array, etc.)
 - Spring Boot Questions:
     - Describe the spring application workflow
     - Explain how you would create a backend that would fetch 100 records